-Core product is not the product in itself.
-Core product is a concept that describes the utility that a consumer derives by using the product.
+Core product is a concept that describes the utility or core benefit that a consumer derives by using the product.
 It is the main need that is satisfied for which the product was made.
 For example, the core product of a car is the core benefit that it gives, which is the ability to move places at a fast pace.
-Transportation is the core product in this.
+Transportation is the core product of this.
 Looks, speed, safety etc are other ancillary benefits that come along.

-Augmented product is again the non physical part of the product.
-It is all those value added features or extra benefits and services that you get along with the purchase of the product.
+The augmented product is again the nonphysical part of the product.
+It is all those value-added features or extra benefits and services that you get along with the purchase of the product.
 Neither is it the physical component of a product (actual product) nor is it the core product (the primary source of utility).

 Again, let us take the example of a car.
 When you purchase a car, the dealer usually gives you a lot of benefits.
-Some have tie ups with banks that charge a lesser rate of interest, some have cash back offers.
-They also offer warranties, guarantees and after sales service up to a specified period.
-All such benefits are categorised under ‘augmented product.’
+Some have tie-ups with banks that charge a lesser rate of interest, some have cash-back offers.
+They also offer warranties, guarantees, and after-sales service up to a specified period.
+All such benefits are categorized under ‘augmented product.’

 What is the core product here?
 It is the brightness generated by the bulb.
 The light that it generates which helps in visibility of the users is the core product here.
 Shopkeepers write a date on the bulb when they give it to you.
 That is to know when the warranty expires.
 This is the augmented product.
 A customer will first think of the level of brightness that he/she needs from the bulb.
 Depending on the requirement, the ‘watt’ capacity of the bulb will be decided and the purchase will be made.

 What is the main purpose of a laptop or a PC?
-For some, it is purely entertainment, for some it’s professional and for some it’s a mix of personal, professional and entertainment use.
-This digitisation of activities and the derivation of entertainment and pleasure from the usage of the laptop is the core product.
+For some, it is purely entertainment, for some it’s professional and for some, it’s a mix of personal, professional, and entertainment use.
+This digitization of activities and the derivation of entertainment and pleasure from the usage of the laptop is the core product.
 It makes life simpler.

-It reduces human effort by digitising processes.
+It reduces human effort by digitizing processes.
 “Utility” is the core product of laptops.
-The level of simplification of process is determined by the features it has.
-These can be hardware and the software.
+The level of simplification of the process is determined by the features it has.
+These can be hardware and software.
 The hardware like RAM & ROM and battery etc, come under the actual product.

-So, as you can see, the core product comprises of the main “utility” it provides to the consumer.
+So, as you can see, the core product comprises the main “utility” it provides to the consumer.
 It is the main function of the product.
-Whatever extra features or benefits the product might have, can be classified as actual product or augmented product.
+Whatever extra features or benefits the product might have, can be classified as an actual product or an augmented product.